davidfit21/Sentiment_Analysis/README.md

 ## Usage Guide

 ## Results
-Our ensemble model has achieved an accuracy of 93.8% in classifying sentiments as positive or negative using the IMDB dataset.
+The final ensemble model has achieved an accuracy of 93.8% in classifying sentiments as positive or negative using the IMDB dataset.